mnrojas2/DiaBloS/docs/source/basics.rst

 #.
 Load the interface.

 #.
-Press OPEN icon or press Ctrl + A.
+Press the OPEN icon.

 #.
 Go to examples/ and open basic_example.dat.